Habeeb00/billboard/README.md

 What if it was chosen?

 That thought became a **Digital Billboard** — where anyone can own a space for a week, with zero wastage, at a lower cost.

 <img width="1915" height="938" alt="image" src="https://github.com/user-attachments/assets/50826131-6503-4f6b-976b-c76f2384d932" />

 Anyone can put up a billboard in Kochi.
 **Stand out on a digital one.**

-For the first few users, posting is completely free (limited slots).

 ---